FEMLab/focus16/README.md

 ### Fuzzy matching organisms for `plentyofbugs`
 The default behavior for identifying organisms of interest from NCBI's `prokaryotes.txt` is to find lines starting with `--organism_name`.
 This is intentional, as the names are poorly defined in the file, and  this allows us to capture a whole genus if desired.
 We have never come across a case where this happens, but this could have the consequence of including undesired organisms, if they start with the same characters.
 For instance, an `--organism_name` of `dog` would also match `dogfish`.
-If you notice undesired organisms included in the log file in our output directory,  you will have to manually select the lines of interest from `prokaryotes.txt`, save that as an alterative file, and use the `--prokaryotes` argument to provide this edited version to 16db.
+If you notice undesired organisms included in the log file in our output directory,  you will have to manually select the lines of interest from `prokaryotes.txt`, save that as an alterative file, and use the `--prokaryotes` argument to provide this edited version to focusDB.